VirusTC/MusKT-1000mg/README.md

 MANDATORY CLINICAL WARNING
 -----------------------------

 These statements are not implications for treatment of diseases associated with the symptoms.
 These are ALL clinically proven statements.
-They are FDA accepted clinical results.
-The hospitals that reported those reported all that to FDA.
+These are FDA accepted clinical results.

 * * * * *